Ghosts of Praxis (A Babushka Novella) - Chapter 2 - Hidden Fleece

 Surrounded by the wreckage of her flock, Ika surveys the damage in silence.
 As night falls and strange sounds echo through the dark, a faint signal crackles to life.

 Ika stared in disbelief; this couldn’t be real.
-Holy Mary, Mother of God... she prayed, her mind grasping for solace.
+Holy Mary, Mother of God...she prayed, her mind grasping for solace.

 Slowly, she tried to stand.
 Her hip ached.
 She stumbled, nearly falling back into the carnage.
 Grabbing her shepherd’s crook from the pile of hay, she wrenched herself up, leaning heavily on it.
 Every muscle screamed in protest, but then she was finally on two feet.

 Zora!
 The last she saw of her, a bullet had punctured her side.
 She had done all she could not to rush to her aid right then and there, but that damned drone had cornered her sheep.
-And now this.
+The drones...

 Ika strained to hear any buzzing but there was none.
 She peeked out the doorframe of the broken stone pen, its roof partially caved in, and the gate blasted off.
 The same stone pen her father’s father’s father had built, the one she and Bare had maintained for her mother before she passed, the one that housed the only children she ever knew.